WindoC/prc-law-kb/database.md

 # Database Documentation

-This document provides comprehensive information about the database schema and setup for the Macau Law Knowledge Base application.
+This document provides comprehensive information about the database schema and setup for the PRC Law Knowledge Base application.

 ## Database Tables Overview